xoofx/git-rocket-filter/Readme.md

 Prints some diagnostic messages about the patterns found and the final generated C# code.

-## Distribution

-This tool is distributed in binary form

 ## License
 This software is released under the [BSD-Clause 2 license](http://opensource.org/licenses/BSD-2-Clause).